The Carl Perkins Discography

 No, not the rockabilly guitarist/vocalist - rather, the exceptional but little-known West Coast pianist.
 Carl Perkins was born in Indianapolis, IN in 1928 and eventually settled in Los Angeles in the late 1940s where he passed away in 1958, at the age of only 29.
 He was a classic hard bop pianist whose original technique and conception were dictated in part, by the unusual positioning of his left arm parallel to the keyboard.
 Despite a very short career, Perkins made a host of exceptional recordings with most of the major West Coast artists including Chet Baker, Art Pepper, Curtis Counce, Harold Land and Dexter Gordon to name just a few.
 His best work is concentrated in 1957, a very good year for recorded jazz in general.
 The large number of reissues of many of these recordings provides testimony to the high regard in which they are held.

-Many thanks to Mark Cantor, Ed Chaplin, Michael Fitzgerald, Steven Harris, Jim Harrod, Guy Kopelowicz, Bob McCaffery, Horst Moller, Adam Turner, Graham Tarn, Geoff Wheeler, Patrick Hiltenbrand, Pierre-Marie Le Conte, Peter Mansell and Kent Glenn for providing valuable information on Perkins' recordings.
+Many thanks to Anthony Barnett, Mark Cantor, Ed Chaplin, Michael Fitzgerald, Steven Harris, Jim Harrod, Guy Kopelowicz, Bob McCaffery, Horst Moller, Adam Turner, Graham Tarn, Geoff Wheeler, Patrick Hiltenbrand, Pierre-Marie Le Conte, Peter Mansell, Bob Sunenblick and the late Kent Glenn for providing valuable information on Perkins' recordings.